 What Is Mechatronics?
 While first developing the idea for this course, my personal prediction was that virtually everyone in a university or technical setting would have at least casually encountered the term mechatronics.
 I was wrong.
 Based on anecdotal surveys amongst science students, those somewhat technically oriented, and lay people, only maybe 50% had ever heard the term, much less know what it means.
-A Wiki definition, in part, suffices for now:

-Mechatronics is a fusion of electronics, engineering, and programming (see Venn diagram), and seems to be most commonly thought of as a successor or sibling term for robotics.
-The name was coined in Japan as far back as 1971 (modern Japanese culture often sets curves, some of them quite mysterious, ahead of the rest of the world).

-Regardless of what the term means, you'll be learning things that are quite recognizable to those with actual degrees in Mechatronics, and your experience will be relevant to anyone in your field, regardless of what your field is.
+A Wiki definition, in part, suffices for now: Mechatronics is a fusion of electronics, engineering, and programming (see Euler diagram on Canvas home page).
+The term Mechatronics was coined in Japan as far back as 1971 (modern Japanese culture often sets curves, some of them quite mysterious, ahead of the rest of the world); it seems to be most commonly thought of as a successor or sibling term for robotics, but this is too limiting, as we'll also explore artificial intelligence and a social component in the course, two subjects that we will consider in forward-thinking and provocative ways.
+Regardless of what the term means, you'll be learning topics that are quite recognizable to those with actual degrees in Mechatronics but will also be relevant to you regardless of your field.